cannonballchris/Indigo-Mail/README.md

 # Indigo-Mail

 Indigo Mail is a free to use discord bot that helps in tickets but with ease of Direct Message of users!
+Indigo Mail currently was made for: Indigo Mail#5716

 ## Self Hosting
 To run a clone of this bot,